tailix/libkernaux/README.md

 ```

 Assertion callback.
 It's better to always set it to some function which always
-interrupts the execution, even when debugging is disabled.
+interrupts the execution, even when assertions are disabled.
 It may for example
 call `abort()` in hosted environment, raise an exception in Ruby, panic in Rust
 or power off the machine in freestanding environment.
 It may also log the error
 location and message.